 Corruption in Politics

-If you follow politics, or even skim the news headlines, you will notice that the topic of corruption in politics appears regularly.
+If you follow politics, or even skim the news headlines, you will notice that the topic of corruption appears regularly.
 Regardless of which party you support, or which country you are in, it is likely that there is someone accusing some politician of being corrupt.

 We might think to ourselves "Well, if only my favourite party, or leader, could get into power, then we could fix this!"